torchbox/design-in-browser-bootstrap/README.md

 ### Files not appearing on site

-Grunt copies the contents of `site/src` to `site/build` each time it runs, to ensure all the source files are available to the grunt server, which runs from the `site/build` directory.
-Any *new* files you create while the server is running won't be available in the `src/build` folder until you stop and restart the grunt server: press Ctrl+C, then type `grunt` again.
+Gulp copies the contents of `site/src` to `site/build` each time it runs, to ensure all the source files are available to the grunt server, which runs from the `site/build` directory.
+Any *new* files you create while the server is running won't be available in the `src/build` folder until you stop and restart the grunt server: press Ctrl+C, then type `gulp` again.

 ## License